reasonml-editor/vscode-reasonml/README.md

 ### Case splitting

+For the examples below, `<cursor>` represents the position of the current VS Code editor cursor.

 #### Introducing a `switch`

-Take the following code, where `<cursor>` represents the current VS Code editor cursor.
 In order to introduce a `switch`, execute the following steps:

 1. select an identifier or move the cursor anywhere within its word range (as below)
 2. open the palette (⇧⌘P) and run `Reason: case split` (typing `case` should pull it up)